-Since fiscal year July 2009, TVA has increased base wholesale power rates eight times per the following: 9.00% in October 2009; 3.08% in October 2011; 2.63% in October 2013; 2.61% in October 2014; 2.28% in October 2015; 1.88% in October 2016; 1.88% in October 2017; and 1.88% in October 2018.
-In the fiscal year 2020, TVA did not have a base wholesale rate increase.
-However, TVA made a change in the way that they charge for electricity by taking \$.005 per kWh of variable cost and moving this to a fixed cost.
-The impact to TVA was revenue neutral, but to JCEA specifically this resulted in a .44% increase in wholesale energy rates as of October 2019.
-TVA did not have a base wholesale rate increase in fiscal years 2021, 2022 and 2023.
+Since October 2009, TVA has increased wholesale power rates ten times per the following: 9.00% in October 2009; 3.08% in October 2011; 2.63% in October 2013; 2.61% in October 2014; 2.28% in October 2015; 1.88% in October 2016; 1.88% in October 2017; 1.88% in October 2018; .44% increase in October 2019; and 4.5% increase in October 2023.
+TVA's increase in October 2023 was the first increase since the Grid Access Charge increase of .44% in October 2019.
 To maintain margins on electric sales, JCEA traditionally has passed the TVA wholesale rate increase to its retail customers.
 JCEA implemented rate increases of 1.9% in October 2015, 1.42% in October 2016, 1.42% in October 2017, and .51% in October 2018.
 These increases were in addition to the TVA increases.
 JCEA has not had a local rate increase since October 2018.
 Continued volatility on the cost of wholesale power due to demand charges can cause margin to be unpredictable.
 To stabilize margins, beginning in October 2016, JCEA implemented a demand cost recovery adjustment referred to as "DCRA".
 The DCRA is a variable charge or credit applied to residential and small commercial customers.
 These customer classes do not pay a demand charge.
 To protect margins for operational and capital spending, this adjustment was created to recover excess demand charges paid to TVA.
 The adjustment was also set up to pay out a credit to customers when lower demand charges are paid to TVA.
 JCEA based the adjustment on the recent history of our normal load factor.
 When the monthly load factor is better than the normal monthly load factor, customers receive a credit adjustment and when the monthly load factor is lower than the normal monthly load factor, customers receive a charge adjustment.

-During fiscal year 2023, the DCRA recovered \$3,980,514 to offset higher demand charges paid to TVA compared to \$1,214,977 recovered in 2022.
-The load factor for fiscal year 2023 was 56.69%, which is the worst load factor that we have had during the last 10 years.
+During fiscal year 2024, the DCRA recovered \$2,699,589 to offset higher demand charges paid to TVA compared to \$1,214,977 recovered in 2023.
+The load factor for fiscal year 2024 was 57.91%, which is the worst load factor in the last three years.
 A lower percentage indicates that the amount of kWh purchased each month in relationship to the monthly peak demand in kW was poor.
-Poor load factors may explain explains why the overall average cost each kWh purchased is higher.
+Poor load factors may explain why the overall average cost each kWh purchased is higher, ignoring the impacts of TVA's FCA.
 Load factor norms vary from utility to utility.
 Without the DCRA, our revenue and corresponding gross margin would have been reduced by this amount.

 The chart above reflects net broadband customers added each month that are served by either a fiber optic service delivery or a wireless internet delivery.
-Fiscal year 2023 saw the completion of construction of the fiber distribution network in phase 5 and most of phase 6.
-Customer growth comes from phase one through six of our eight phase plan.
+Fiscal year 2024 saw the completion of construction of the fiber distribution network in phase 5,6 and 9 along with portions of phase 7 and 8.
 JCEA uses a variety of communication channels to notify customers of our ability to serve them in addition to more traditional forms of advertising.
-While our eight phase plan was to extend through 2026, we anticipate the completion of phases seven and eight in fiscal year 2024.
-This would be two years ahead of schedule from our 2018 business plan.
+While our eight-phase plan was to extend through 2026, we anticipate the completion of phases seven and eight in fiscal year 2025.
 Completion of each phase increases the number of potential customers having access to services and will help to grow our broadband customer base.